yellowflickerbeat/FakeNews_Detection/README.md

 are added.
 ---
 6. Model and Approach<br>
-We used a Random Forest Classifier to build the classification model for the articles' text.
+I used a Random Forest Classifier to build the classification model for the articles' text.
 The Random Forest algorithm was chosen for its ability to handle high-dimensional data, its ability to implement feature importance and its robustness in the context of overfitting.
-We also incorporated the following features:<br>
+I also incorporated the following features:<br>
 ● Content sentiment scores from VADER.<br>
 ● Average sentence length and Flesch-Kincaid readability scores.<br>